 8. Test, Test and When You Are Done, Test Again!

 There is nothing more important than testing.
 This is something that should be at the top of your list.

-Test your app as thoroughly as possible.
-Spend time for writing automated test cases.
-Create various stressful situations for your app and see if it can survive.
+Test as thoroughly as possible your app.
+Spend time writing test cases automatically.
+Creating your app with different stressful situations and seeing if it can survive.

-I had once made the mistake of releasing my app out of hurry and didn’t spend proper time testing it.
-I was waiting for my users to face bugs, report it and then I would go and fix them.
+I once made the mistake of hurrying to release my app and didn’t spend the time testing it properly.
+I waited for bugs to be faced by my users, report them, and then I would go and fix them.

 Never, ever, ever do that.
 You might save a day, or two, or a week by cutting down time from testing, but will probably have to spend more than twice later.

 Don’t do anything out of hurry, take your time and think long term.
 Be a visionary.
 Sow now, reap later.